Uncovered: The Ken Burns Collection

 THANK YOU TO OUR SPONSORS

-The museum gratefully acknowledges our exhibition presenting sponsors, Flo & Sid Banwart, with additional sponsorship by the Visionary Society and Illinois Arts Council Agency.
+The museum gratefully acknowledges our exhibition presenting sponsors, Flo & Sid Banwart, with additional support from Laurie & Todd Baker, Visionary Society and Illinois Arts Council Agency.
 In partnership with Gems on the Prairie Quilters.

 View the remarkable story "The Quilts of Ken Burns" on PBS!